 New South Wales and Queensland

 Additionally, there may be the ability via financial institutions or financial intermediaries to establish a loan facility to supplement or replace a quarterly levy and to make the scheme more financially resilient.
-These facilities may fund up to 12 months budgetary requirements and provide some level of flexibility.
+These facilities may fund up to 12 months of budgetary requirements and provide some level of flexibility.
 We can assist with further information and options on suitable products available from our financial partners.

 Consider payment plans

 To ensure easy access to financial support, we have developed an online payment plan to guide those who are suffering financial hardship through this time.
 Please visit the “For owners” menu tab on the website of your branch and click on “Payment plan for levies and fees”.
 In addition, our managers are here to support you and are available for a conversation.